by Paul Begala

 "Bush said some individuals choose to be uninsured."
 That happens to be true.
 I choose to be uninsured because I can't afford insurance.
 Begala excoriates Dow for pursuing limits on lawsuits.
 Begala does not mention that Dow pushed for limits on lawsuits because billions in junk science breast implant lawsuits bankrupted Dow Corning.
 Begala often resorts to wasteful Marxian and liberal bromides on spending.

 Bush claims he never paid much attention to long-term consequences.
-In this case he should be taken at his word.
-His act is a prescription for long-term failure.
+In this case, he should be taken at his word.

 In the long term view—between now and billions of years from now—there will probably be nuclear weapons exploded in population centers.
 Other weapons of mass destruction will be used.
 There will be more genocides and more plagues.
 Billions will die in natural disasters.
 The task for individuals with moral character is preventing evils and creating multitudes of moral goods, tasks for which the intelligence first, religion first, and power first groups are ill-equipped.